Fraberg/Fraberg/README.md

 <details><summary>(click to toggle)</summary>

 - in python:
-  - program to transfer all your spotify playlists into youtube music (because yt music > spotify)
+  - program to transfer all your spotify playlists into youtube music (bc yt music > spotify)
-  - program to collect all your credit card operations daily and classify them into GSheet (with the help of [Budget Insight API](https://www.budget-insight.com/))
+  - program to collect credit card operations daily and classify them into GSheet (with the help of [Budget Insight API](https://www.budget-insight.com/))
   - program to retrieve lyrics on [rap genius](https://genius.com/)

 - and many other, mostly done while bored in college